ahenson/flatworm/README.md

 * Added ability to specify ignore-field on a record-element to explicitly ignore it.
 * Changed the record-element "type" attribute to "converter-name" as that's what it's really linked to.
 * Changed the minlength/maxlength attributes for the length-ident element to min-length/max-length for consistency.
+* On Field Identity (field-ident) - added ignore-case tag to indicate whether or not case should play a factor in comparison.
+*

 TODOs
 -------